xlladdins/xll/docs/Excel4MacrosQ-S.md

 objects.
 A multiple selection of objects is moved and sized relative to the upper-left corner of the active object.

-Replace    is a logical value that specifies whether previously selected objects are included in the selection.
-If replace is TRUE or omitted, Microsoft Excel only selects the objects specified by object\_id\_text;
-if FALSE, it includes any objects that were previously selected.
+Replace&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether previously selected objects are included in the selection.
+If replace is TRUE or omitted, Microsoft Excel only selects the objects specified by object\_id\_text; if FALSE, it includes any objects that were previously selected.
 For example, if a button is selected and a SELECT formula selects an arc and an oval, TRUE leaves only the arc and oval selected, and FALSE includes the button with the arc and oval.

 **Remarks**